Preparing for Baby

 …I just talked myself into just buying a pair.

 A thermal thermometer is a must when you have kids.
-Gone are the days of taking armpit temperatures, or worse a rectal temp.

 Trust me, it is WORTH the money.

 A thermal thermometer is quick, accurate and super easy to use.